kelseyhightower/cloud-functions-min-instances-tutorial/README.md

   --min-instances 5
 ```

+At this point each function in the `transcribe` workflow has been redeployed with the `--min-instances` flag set.

 ## Re-run the Workflow with Min Instances

-Run it the first time to warm the instance, this ensures any bootstrap logic in the init() method is completed once.
-The instance at this point is prewarmed, and does not need to have the bootstrapping/init logic to be run again.
+Re-run the `transcribe` workflow to warm up the functions.
+This ensures all functions have been initialized and ready to receive requests.

 ```
 gcloud workflows run transcribe
 ```

-Run the workflow again a second time.
-You will see a significant improvement, as now the workflow is leveraging the min instances set on the functions.
+Run the `transcribe` workflow again.
+You should see a significant improvement in the end-to-end runtime of the transcription pipeline.

 ```
 gcloud workflows run transcribe
 ```

+Review the function logs:

 ```
 gcloud functions logs read transcribe